Jennison Associates LLC Sells 7,689 Shares of PotlatchDeltic Co. (NASDAQ:PCH)

-Jennison Associates LLC lowered its position in shares of PotlatchDeltic Co.
-(NASDAQ:PCH – Free Report) by 25.5% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 22,499 shares of the real estate investment trust’s stock after selling 7,689 shares during the quarter.
-Jennison Associates LLC’s holdings in PotlatchDeltic were worth $1,189,000 as of its most recent filing with the Securities & Exchange Commission.
+Jennison Associates LLC lowered its stake in PotlatchDeltic Co.
+(NASDAQ:PCH – Free Report) by 25.5% in the 2nd quarter, according to its most recent disclosure with the SEC.
+The fund owned 22,499 shares of the real estate investment trust’s stock after selling 7,689 shares during the quarter.
+Jennison Associates LLC’s holdings in PotlatchDeltic were worth $1,189,000 at the end of the most recent quarter.

-A number of other hedge funds also recently modified their holdings of PCH.
-Steward Partners Investment Advisory LLC raised its holdings in shares of PotlatchDeltic by 490.2% in the 1st quarter.
-Steward Partners Investment Advisory LLC now owns 903 shares of the real estate investment trust’s stock worth $45,000 after purchasing an additional 750 shares during the period.
-CENTRAL TRUST Co grew its stake in PotlatchDeltic by 46.7% in the 3rd quarter.
-CENTRAL TRUST Co now owns 1,281 shares of the real estate investment trust’s stock valued at $53,000 after buying an additional 408 shares in the last quarter.
-Kistler Tiffany Companies LLC grew its stake in PotlatchDeltic by 115.5% in the 1st quarter.
-Kistler Tiffany Companies LLC now owns 1,474 shares of the real estate investment trust’s stock valued at $73,000 after buying an additional 790 shares in the last quarter.
-BOKF NA purchased a new position in PotlatchDeltic in the 1st quarter valued at approximately $159,000.
-Finally, Inceptionr LLC purchased a new position in PotlatchDeltic in the 1st quarter valued at approximately $201,000.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+Van ECK Associates Corp increased its stake in shares of PotlatchDeltic by 7.3% during the second quarter.
+Van ECK Associates Corp now owns 12,393 shares of the real estate investment trust’s stock valued at $655,000 after buying an additional 838 shares during the period.
+Bank of Montreal Can purchased a new position in shares of PotlatchDeltic during the second quarter valued at approximately $11,506,000.
+State of New Jersey Common Pension Fund D increased its stake in shares of PotlatchDeltic by 6.5% during the second quarter.
+State of New Jersey Common Pension Fund D now owns 51,490 shares of the real estate investment trust’s stock valued at $2,721,000 after buying an additional 3,164 shares during the period.
+Inspire Advisors LLC increased its stake in shares of PotlatchDeltic by 11.8% during the second quarter.
+Inspire Advisors LLC now owns 4,607 shares of the real estate investment trust’s stock valued at $243,000 after buying an additional 486 shares during the period.
+Finally, Sumitomo Mitsui Trust Holdings Inc. increased its stake in shares of PotlatchDeltic by 18.3% during the second quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 53,871 shares of the real estate investment trust’s stock valued at $2,847,000 after buying an additional 8,318 shares during the period.
 Institutional investors own 85.76% of the company’s stock.

 PotlatchDeltic Dividend Announcement

 The firm also recently declared a quarterly dividend, which was paid on Friday, September 29th.
-Shareholders of record on Friday, September 15th were paid a $0.45 dividend.
-This represents a $1.80 annualized dividend and a yield of 4.20%.
+Stockholders of record on Friday, September 15th were issued a dividend of $0.45 per share.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 4.20%.
 The ex-dividend date was Thursday, September 14th.
-PotlatchDeltic’s dividend payout ratio is presently 219.51%.
+PotlatchDeltic’s payout ratio is currently 219.51%.

 PotlatchDeltic Profile